d-krupke/cpsat-primer/README.md

 *By Dominik Krupke, TU Braunschweig*

 **This tutorial is under [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/).
-Smaller parts can be copied without any acknowledgements for non-commerical, educational purposes.
+Smaller parts can be copied without any acknowledgements for non-commercial, educational purposes.
 Feel free to contribute.**

 > **WARNING: You are reading a draft!
 Expect lots of mistakes (and please report them either as issue or pull request :) )**